The Next Day, Danny's Apartment

 Wait.
 Why was he thinking about blood and paw prints?

 Steve's stomach gave a rumble and he glanced down, uninjured hand already rubbing at the exposed flesh.
 Maybe a sandwich?
 Mmm…sandwich.
 Tuna salad?
 No, too much mayo.
 He could go out a catch a fish?
 Maybe grill it?

 Steve paused as a little voice sounded in his head telling him he was still too drugged up to safely go swimming without someone to watch over him.
 Sighing at the loss of freshly grill fish Steve started back up the stairs, promising himself he would have some fish tomorrow.

-There were posters of bands he hadn't listened to in over a decade, torn out pictures from magazines of various celebrities he had had crushes on as a teen, surfing pictures and even still the old calendar Mary had gotten him that was filled with pictures of famous surfers out at the Pipeline.
+There were posters of bands he hadn't listened to in over a decade, torn out pictures from magazines of celebrities he had crushes on as a teen, surfing pictures, and even the old calendar Mary had gotten him that was filled with pictures of famous surfers out at the Pipeline.